sophieli-econ/sophieli-econ.github.io/research.markdown

 ### Job Market Paper

-The Effect of a Woman-Friendly Occupation on Employment: U.S. Postmasters Before WWII [[pdf]](pdfs/SophieLi_JMP.pdf)
+The Effect of a Woman-Friendly Occupation on Employment: U.S. Postmasters Before WWII [[Draft]](pdfs/SophieLi_JMP.pdf)

-* _Co-Winner of Rosenstein-Rodan Prize for Best Graduate Student Paper, Boston University, 2023_
+* _Rosenstein-Rodan Prize for Best Graduate Student Paper, Boston University, 2023_

 <details>
-  <summary>Abstract</summary>
+  <summary>Short Summary</summary>

-I examine the effect of a woman-friendly occupation on employment by exploring a unique historical setting -- the postmaster occupation during the early twentieth-century United States.
-Unlike many occupations that established practices to prevent married women from entering, postmasters were open to married women and offered flexible work arrangements and equal pay.
-With a novel dataset on postmaster appointments and census linking, I show that postmasters attracted qualified women who were not gainfully employed previously.
-However, the postmaster occupation offered women few benefits beyond the appointed term.
-Taking advantage of the fact that postmasters were presidential appointees and were rarely re-appointed after the party of the president changed, I compare the 1940 outcomes of women appointed just before and after the 1933 presidential transition in a regression discontinuity design.
-The RD estimates suggest that women experienced a 26.7 pp. reduction in gainful employment after finishing their postmaster term.
-I benchmark women's estimates against men's to show that the result is unlikely driven by selection bias.
-Finally, I show that women postmasters were not more likely to be employed than their women neighbors who had never been postmasters, despite their work experience.
-The lack of benefits for women's employment beyond the appointed term is in part explained by state-level discrimination against married women working and the severity of the Great Depression.
+This paper examines the effect of a woman-friendly occupation by exploring a unique historical setting -- the postmaster occupation during the early 20th-century United States, which had many woman-friendly features unprecedented in its time.
+I find that although a woman-friendly occuption attracted many qualified women into the labor force, it offered few long-term benefits to women's future employment.

 </details>